Responsibilities of Achievement Support

 - Monitoring academic progress every half term.

-- Attending LAC and TAC reviews.
+- Attending CLA and TAC reviews.

 - Maintain close liaison with carers, Children’s Services and parents.